 Without the contributions of African-Americans, our country would be unrecognizable.
 We also could not have achieved the preeminent status in the world that we have enjoyed until recently.

 Black History Month has relevance for Latins too.
 Regardless of our skin color, Latin culture is very African.
 In fact, most of the Latin culture that we celebrate is African or Indigenous.

 The Red, Yellow and Green of Black History Month

 We represent Black History Month with the colors of the old flag of Ethiopia from the 1600s until 1914.
-These colors are respected across Africa and in the diaspora because they represent a people who defended themselves against colonial domination.
-Ethiopia was the only African country to successfully fight off colonial imperialism.
+These colors are respected across Africa and in the diaspora because they represent a people who defended themselves against Colonial domination.
+Ethiopia was the only African country to successfully resist Colonial imperialism.

 The Red obviously represents the blood spilled by our forefathers in self-defense.
 The Yellow represents peace and religious freedom.
 The Green represents the richness of Africa and hope.

 The colors have been flipped on the flag since the Ethiopian Empire of 1914.

 Many notable Americans have birthdays during Black History Month.
 February is also Dominican Heritage Month in New York.

 Arturo Alfonso Schomburg